Upper River Division: Local administration

 The Gambia along with modern-day Senegal were colonies of French and British until 1894 when it became a British colony.
 Both the countries got independence in 1965 and operated in a federation called Senegambia from 1982.
 During 1989, the confederation collapsed.
 In a bloodless coup, Lieutenant Yahya Jamme in 1994 and went on to win multi-party elections in three subsequent elections.
 He has also defeated coups successfully and unlike the West African countries, the Gambia has a relative stable governance.
-The Local Govemment Act passed in 2002 superseded the previous local government acts like Local Government Act (Amended 1984), Local Government (City of Banjul) Act (Amended 1988), The Kanifing Municipal Council Act 1991 and the Provinces Act.
+The Local Government Act passed in 2002 superseded the previous local government acts like Local Government Act (Amended 1984), Local Government (City of Banjul) Act (Amended 1988), The Kanifing Municipal Council Act 1991 and the Provinces Act.
 There were seven local governments defined each subdivided into districts and wards.
 The Mayor who is the chairperson of the council and the council members of each council is elected by people of the area.
 The legislations indicating the roles were not clearly defined, but the council is responsible for finance, services and planning for each sector under it.
 Around 25 per cent of the budget is provisioned by the central government.
 The council also has a Alkalo or Seyfo representative, a Chief representative, a youth nominee, a woman nominee and other nominated members of local interest groups.

 Upper River is divided into 4 districts, namely, Fulladu East, Kantora, Sandu and Wuli.
 The city and area council elections were held during April 2002, when Kanimang Sanneh, an APRC candidate became the Mayor, winning 64.2 per cent votes.
 The council was led by Alliance for Patriotic Reorientation and Construction (APRC), which won all fourteen seats.